Axion detection via superfluid $^3$He ferromagnetic phase and quantum measurement techniques: Statistical treatment of noise

 The 95\% exclusion limit corresponds to the point $q\simeq -2.71$.

 The parameter $\kappa_m$ determines the speed of the signal readout, and we can choose the optimal coupling $\kappa_m$ so that the size of the test statistic $|q|$ is maximized.
-For this purpose, we maximize the following integral,
+For this purpose, we discuss the maximization of the following integral,